 Leoul Berhany Getachew, 34, is charged in Hennepin County District Court with felony malicious punishment of a child, gross misdemeanor malicious punishment of a child and gross misdemeanor neglect of a child.
 Authorities allege he used unreasonable force or cruel discipline that resulted in substantial bodily harm and later failed to obtain necessary medical care between July 1 and July 10, 2025.

 During a follow-up visit July 9, the mother told investigators she had not witnessed the injury and said Getachew told her the child fell off the trampoline.
 She said she suggested seeking medical care multiple times but was told by Getachew that the child was fine.
-When asked if she was concerned someone had abused her son, the mother responded, “[y]es, he has a fracture,” according to the complaint.
+When asked if she was concerned someone had abused her child, the mother responded that she was and the child had a fracture, according to the complaint.

 Investigators also learned Getachew continued staying at the apartment despite an agreed safety plan requiring separation from the children while the investigation continued.
 Authorities noted there is now an open child protection case connected to the allegations.